-- Balance Sheet - The Balance Sheet describes the overall health of a business: What it owns and what it owes.
+- How to Create and Read a Balance Sheet - The Balance Sheet describes the overall health of a business: What it owns and what it owes.
 This article is a guide to preparing and evaluating a balance sheet.

-- Income Statement - An Income Statement or Profit and Loss (P & L) statement measures a company's sales and expenses over a specified period of time.
+- How to Create and Read an Income Statement - An Income Statement or Profit and Loss (P & L) statement measures a company's sales and expenses over a specified period of time.
 Use this guide to create one for your business.

 Analyzing Financial Performance

-- Useful Financial Metrics 1 - Learn about Financial Metrics like Gross Profit Margin, Net Profit Margin, Quick Ratio, and Accounts Receivable Turnover... and how they can help you analyze your business.
+- Metrics to Help You Understand Profitability - Learn about Financial Metrics like Gross Profit Margin, Net Profit Margin, Quick Ratio, and Accounts Receivable Turnover... and how they can help you analyze your business.

-- Useful Financial Metrics 2 - Learn how Financial Metrics like Return on Investment, Debt to Equity Ratio, Economic Value Added, and Asset Turnover Ratio can help you analyze your business.
+- Metrics to Help You Manage Cash - Learn how Financial Metrics like Return on Investment, Debt to Equity Ratio, Economic Value Added, and Asset Turnover Ratio can help you analyze your business.

-- Useful Financial Metrics 3 - Learn about Financial Metrics like Return on Assets, Return on Equity, Inventory Turnover Ratio, and Profitability Index.
+- Metrics to Help You Manage Debt, Assets, and Investments - Learn about Financial Metrics like Return on Assets, Return on Equity, Inventory Turnover Ratio, and Profitability Index.

 Making Smart Financial Decisions

-- Financial Forecasting - You cannot plan without forecasting.
+- The Basics of Budgeting and Forecasting - You cannot plan without forecasting.
 Learn the basics of forecasting sales, production and cash.